jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_02_configure_environment_teams_voice.md

 ## Instructions

-## Exercise 1: Evaluate your network requirements with the Network Planner
+## Exercise 1: Evaluate your network with the Network Planner

 ### Exercise Duration